This was featured in Midnight Cowboy

 This was one of the first songs Phil Ramone engineered at the 7th Avenue studio in New York City that he purchased from Columbia Records.
 He would later record Billy Joel, Dionne Warwick, Paul Simon and many others there.

-The album title was inspired by the aerial ballet act performed by Nilsson's Swedish grandparents, who were circus performers and dancers.
+The album title, Aerial Ballet, was inspired by the aerial ballet act performed by Nilsson's Swedish grandparents, who were circus performers and dancers.

 This was featured in the 2006 comedy Borat, starring Sacha Baron Cohen, and in the 2013 comedy The Hangover Part III, starring Bradley Cooper, Ed Helms, and Zach Galifianakis.